All information on this page is current as of June 6, 2021. As changes occur, this page will be updated to reflect the latest information.

 - If more than one child is taken to the restroom at a time, they must maintain 6 feet distance apart.
 They can sit on the carpeted floor of the nursery.
 Sitting on chairs is discouraged seeing it only creates another item to sanitize.

-C. Child-friendly signage regarding safe practices will be posted around the room (i.e. social distancing, kids with masks, no contact greeting, etc.)
+2. Child-friendly signage regarding safe practices will be posted around the room (i.e., social distancing, kids with masks, no contact greeting, etc.)

-D. The sanitation procedures used by the general church in Phase II will be used by KidZone (i.e. sanitizing all the chairs, microphones, puppets, all that has been used, including the nursery and nursery restroom).
+3. The sanitation procedures used by the general church be used by KidZone (i.e., sanitizing all the hard surfaces, microphones, puppets, all that has been used, including the nursery and nursery restroom).

-E. Cleaning supplies will be stationed nearby to facilitate efficient sanitation.
+4. Cleaning supplies will be stationed nearby to facilitate efficient sanitation:

 - Rubber gloves, sanitizing wipes, EcoLab bathroom sanitizer, paper towels, and Lysol will be in the nursery